cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 By default, the atomic section does not protect instructions which cannot be affected by outside processors or changes in the Mindustry world.
 An instruction is unprotected when all the following conditions are met:

-* The instruction doesn't interact with the world at all (interactions with the current processor, such as `print` instruction, are allowed).
+* The instruction doesn't interact with the world at all (interactions with the current processor, such as the `print` instruction, are allowed).
-* The instruction doesn't have a volatile avariable as an operand (`@counter` is allowed).
+* The instruction doesn't have a volatile avariable as an operand (while `@counter` is technically volatile, it is allowed).
 * The instruction is not a custom instruction (created in an mlog block on using one of `mlog()`, `mlogSafe()` or `mlogText()` functions).

 When computing the wait duration, the compiler doesn't consider unprotected instructions at the end of the execution path.
 Only the steps leading up to and including the last protected instruction are counted.
 The goal is not to protect instructions such as unconditional jumps or instructions performing returns from functions.
 Not protecting these instructions may allow for longer atomic sections than would be otherwise possible, especially on microprocessors.